alibaba/BladeDISC/examples/PyTorch/Inference/CUDA/AlphaFold/README.md

-# DISC optimization example for PyTorch AlphaFold model.
+# DISC Optimization Example for PyTorch AlphaFold Model.

 This repository provides a tool(FoldAcc) and scripts showing how to optimize a AlphaFold model for PyTorch with DISC/AMP(auto mix precision)/Tensor Parallel.
 The AlphaFold model is constructed with [Uni-Fold](https://github.com/dptech-corp/Uni-Fold).